birdLark/birdLark.github.io/docs/introduction.md

 The data processing pipeline is constituted by multiple filters to meet a variety of data processing needs.
 If you are accustomed to SQL, you can also directly construct a data processing pipeline by SQL, which is simple and efficient.
-Currently, the filter list supported by SeaTunnel is still being expanded.
+Currently, the filter list supported by LarkMidTable is still being expanded.
 Furthermore, you can develop your own data processing plug-in, because the whole system is easy to expand.

-## Plugins supported by SeaTunnel
+## Plugins supported by LarkMidTable

 - Input plugin Fake, File, Hdfs, Kafka, Druid, InfluxDB, S3, Socket, self-developed Input plugin